jhawkwind/factorio-SEinit/README.md

 - To all who find this script useful in one way or the other
 - A big thank you to [Wube](https://www.factorio.com/team) for making [Factorio](https://www.factorio.com/)
 - A special thanks to NoPantsMcDance, Oxyd, HanziQ, TheFactorioCube and all other frequent users of the [#factorio](irc://irc.esper.net/#factorio) channel @ esper.net
-- Thank you to Salzig for pointing me in the right direction when it comes to input redirection
+- Thank you to Salzig for pointing Bisa in the right direction when it comes to input redirection
--  The user _millisa_ over on the factorio forums for creating a wonderful guide to follow on making an alternate glibc root. (https://forums.factorio.com/viewtopic.php?t=54654#p324493)
+- The user _millisa_ over on the [factorio forums](https://forums.factorio.com/viewtopic.php?t=54654#p324493) for creating a wonderful guide to follow on making an alternate glibc root.
+- Please report any [(SE)init issues](https://github.com/jhawkwind/factorio-SEinit/issues) you find.
-- At last, but not least; Thank you to all [contributors](https://github.com/Bisa/factorio-init/graphs/contributors) and users posting [issues](https://github.com/Bisa/factorio-init/issues) in my [github](https://github.com/Bisa/factorio-init/) project or on the [factorio forums](https://forums.factorio.com/viewtopic.php?f=133&t=13874)
+- At last, but not least; Thank you to all [(SE)init contributors](https://github.com/jhawkwind/factorio-SEinit/graphs/contributors) and users posting [mainline issues](https://github.com/Bisa/factorio-init/issues) in Bisa's original [github](https://github.com/Bisa/factorio-init/) project or on the [factorio forums](https://forums.factorio.com/viewtopic.php?f=133&t=13874)

 You are all a great source of motivation, thank you.